Around a magnet, there are invisible magnetic field lines that indicate the magnetic field.

 We can use the magnetic field lines of two magnets to show how opposite poles attract.

-Here we can see the field lines of the two magnets interacting.
+In this scenario, you can observe the field lines of the two magnets interacting.
 As we know that field lines travel from north to south, it is easy to see why there is an attraction between opposite poles.

 Now let’s look at like poles.
-For example, two north poles next to each other.
+For example, two north poles placed next to each other.

 As the magnetic field lines are trying to go from north to south, the magnets will repel each other.
 The magnetic field lines of the magnets are not touching because the magnetic field lines are trying to reach the south pole.

-This means that when like poles are placed near each other, there is a repulsion.
+This means that when like poles are positioned near each other, they repel each other.